hubbcaps/gazee/README.md

 - [x] Multi User Support with Admin/User Settings.
 - [x] Mylar DB support for additional comic info
 - [x] Daemonize.
 Make it runable as a service.
-- [x] Portability, is able to run under nix and windows
+- [x] Portability, is able to run under linux and windows

 ### Needed features before Gazee is actually usable

+- [ ] HTTPS Support
 - [ ] Search capabilities
 - [ ] Allow use of keybinds for changing pages in Reading view
 - [ ] Add more options for gathering comic metadata than parsing ComicInfo in archive and using Mylar DB if available.